Dark patterns collection

 Self hosting providers

-• I recommend Contabo (no sponsor here), that I've hand picked among many alternatives, while choosing a good VPS offering at good prices.
-Only downside is their administration panel UX, but other than that, it was cheap.
+• Contabo that I've hand picked among many alternatives, while choosing a good VPS offering at good prices.
+Only downside is the crappy control panel that lacks UX.
+But other than that, it was cheap.
 And they buy green energy to run their servers.
-The alternatives I had compared Contabo with were OVH (way too expensive) and Hetzner (cheap but unfortunately their VPS hardware lacks AVX support thus is not compatible with Cloudron requirements).
-Contabo in the end beats VPS offerings of Hetzner and OVH at that price, with more storage and CPU for me !
+The alternatives I had compared Contabo with were OVH (way too expensive), netcup, and Hetzner.
+Contabo in the end beats most VPS offerings but there are many issues with them, which I cover in Contabo is cheap for reasons.

 Self hosted apps

-• If you own a dedicated server / VPS, try Cloudron, it's such an easy way to self host your apps and take control of your data !
-I'm currently using it with Nextcloud, WordPress, and all apps mentioned below below :
+• If you own a dedicated server / VPS, try Cloudron, it's such an easy way to self host your web apps and take control of your data !
+I'm currently using it with Nextcloud, WordPress, Miniflux, Shaarli etc, in total around 21-ish apps mentioned here and there on this blog.
+They make it too easy to setup and let things run and upgrade on their own.
+They pick good defaults and the community is great.
+A dream for every busy geek.

 • PrivateBin minimalist, open source online pastebin where the server has zero knowledge of pasted data.